Harshal2703/docEZ/README.md

 # docEZ

-RAG (Retrieval Augmented Generation) application in which user uploads his documents and can chat with the documents using llm it uses vector embeddings for semantic searching after that query and context from semantic search is passed through llm to generate the answer.
+docEZ is an innovative RAG (Retrieval Augmented Generation) application that allows users to upload their documents and engage in conversations with them using advanced language models (LLMs).
+Leveraging vector embeddings for semantic searching, docEZ enables efficient retrieval of information from uploaded documents.
+The application seamlessly integrates query and context from semantic searches through LLMs to generate accurate responses.